 How about we change the pace with some flowers?
 The appealing oleander is a tree or shrub plant.
 It belongs in the Apocynaceae family with other dogbanes.
 Due to its wide cultivation, no one’s quite sure where the oleander comes from, but southwest Asia seems to be a likely origin location.

-I’d like to point out that the colorful flowers produced by an oleander are toxic, as is the entirety of the plant.
+I’d like to point out that oleander plants are toxic.
 If you have small children or pets in the house then, the oleander might be one indoor plant to skip.

 Should you find the conditions are right for you to grow an oleander (even in your office), they can survive with little to no drainage.
 This flowering plant is not even particularly picky about its soil.

 Every week, feed the oleander between one and two inches of water.
 Give it full sun as well, but watch that the plant isn’t sunning for too long, as this may restrict growth.